vicenteg/cookiecutter-apache-beam/README.md

 # Cookiecutter for Apache Beam Java

-If you want to clone this repository you can do so to modify the template for the starter Beam project.

-This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html), so you will need to modify the contents below `{{cookiecutter.project_slug}}` in order to change the starter project that results from running cookiecutter.
+This is an opinionated [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) repository for Apache Beam Java.

+This project uses Gradle as the build tool, and Cloud Build for basic CI.

 ## Before you begin

 You should have a working Python 3 install.
 We recommend Python 3.9.
 As of this writing (April 2023), Python 3.9 is shipped with macOS Ventura (13.3.1).

 Make sure you have a [Java](https://en.wikipedia.org/wiki/Java_%28programming_language%29) development environment ready.

-If you don't, an easy way to install it is with [`sdkman`](https://sdkman.io).
+If you don't, an easy way to install one is with [`sdkman`](https://sdkman.io).

 ```sh
 # Install sdkman.